-As a specialist in large-volume and heavy transport logistics, we are one of the few companies on the market "We focused on the topic of digitalisation early on and have established efficient processes in many areas of our company."

-that can take on the planning, organisation, and handling of logistics processes along the entire supply chain for customers.
+As a specialist in large-volume and heavy transport logistics, we are one of the few companies on the market that can take on the planning, organisation, and handling of logistics processes along the entire supply chain for customers.
 Our many years of experience and our expertise build trust.
 The entire Colossus team is fully committed every day.
 Our customers sense this.